Leave, Withdrawals, and Refund Policy

 To return from a Leave of Absence, the student must submit a written request for return to the attention of the Records Office at least four to eight weeks prior to the beginning of the quarter in which the student intends to return.
 Requests to return are reviewed based on financial and academic clearance, and include the Student Development Committee’s review.

 Students applying for a return from a Leave of Absence must be cleared to register and may be asked to complete a return-from-leave interview.
-At this time the student submits previously outstanding assignments which they have now completed during their leave.

 In some cases, students returning from a Leave of Absence may be required to take additional coursework which was not specified at the time the Leave was initiated.
 Such additions may lengthen a student’s coursework requirement by as much as one year, in addition to the length of the leave itself.
 The length of time the student was on a Leave of Absence, along with any additional coursework requirements upon return, may necessitate returning to a different cohort.